-The following is an interview with Tinks Lovelace and Paulina Gamiz regarding their currently running production of Shakespeare and Chill at the 2017 Hollywood Fringe Festival.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Lovelace and Gamiz about the inspiration behind the show, the creative process of working with the cast and crew, what they hope that audiences will take away from the show, and more!
+The following is an interview with Steven J. Posner, co-founder and Chief Business Officer of Future Light.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Posner about Future Lighthouse's launch of 3 new VR experiences at the Venice Film Festival, the creative process of working with the cast and crew of the projects, what he hopes that viewers will take away from the VR experiences, and more!

 Last month, I feel as if I was writing about the Teenage Mutant Ninja Turtles all the time!
 Between TMNT Ongoing, TMNT Universe, and TMNT Dimension X, I want to say I wrote about my favorite mutant superheroes (Are the any other mutant superheroes, though?) every week for more than the month of August.
 But September has been quite extinct of New York’s only pizza-loving reptiles.

 Reading the first issue of Glitterbomb: The Fame Game inspired me to immediately buy the first volume on ComiXology and read it before writing this review.
 It’s a really good and surprisingly powerful read.